Richard I of England: Childhood

 Richard was born on 8 September 1157, probably at Beaumont Palace, in Oxford, England, son of King Henry II of England and Eleanor of Aquitaine.
 He was the younger brother of William, Henry the Young King, and Matilda; William died before Richard's birth.
 As a younger son of Henry II, Richard was not expected to ascend the throne.
 Four more children were born to King Henry and Queen Eleanor: Geoffrey, Eleanor, Joan, and John.
 Richard also had two half-sisters from his mother's first marriage to Louis VII of France: Marie and Alix.

-Richard is often depicted as having been the favourite son of his mother.
-His father was Angevin-Norman and great-grandson of William the Conqueror.
-Contemporary historian Ralph de Diceto traced his family's lineage through Matilda of Scotland to the Anglo-Saxon kings of England and Alfred the Great, and from there legend linked them to Noah and Woden.
-According to Angevin family tradition, there was even 'infernal blood' in their ancestry, with a claimed descent from the fairy, or female demon, Melusine.
+Richard is often depicted as his mother's favourite son.
+His father's Angevin-Norman lineage made Richard the great-great-grandson of William the Conqueror.
+Contemporary historian Ralph de Diceto traced his family tree through Matilda of Scotland to the Anglo-Saxon kings of England, including Alfred the Great.
+From there, legend linked them to Noah and Woden.
+According to Angevin family tradition, their ancestry even contained 'infernal blood': they claimed descent from the fairy, or female demon, Melusine.

 While his father visited his lands from Scotland to France, Richard probably spent his childhood in England.
 His first recorded visit to the European continent was in May 1165, when his mother took him to Normandy.
-His wet nurse was Hodierna of St Albans, whom he gave a generous pension after he became king.
+His wet nurse was Hodierna of St Albans, to whom he gave a generous pension after he became king.
 Little is known about Richard's education.
 Although he was born in Oxford and brought up in England up to his eighth year, it is not known to what extent he used or understood English; he was an educated man who composed poetry and wrote in Limousin (lenga d'òc) and also in French.

-During his captivity, English prejudice against foreigners was used in a calculated way by his brother John to help destroy the authority of Richard's chancellor, William Longchamp, who was a Norman.
-One of the specific charges laid against Longchamp, by John's supporter Hugh Nonant, was that he could not speak English.
-This indicates that by the late 12th century a knowledge of English was expected of those in positions of authority in England.
+During his captivity, his brother John calculatedly used English prejudice against foreigners to help destroy the authority of Richard's chancellor, William Longchamp, a Norman.
+John's supporter Hugh Nonant specifically alleged that Longchamp could not speak English, indicating that by the late 12th century, those in positions of authority in England were expected to know English.